-The actor-critic {\it Double DQN} as well as {\it DDPG} suffer from overestimation.
-In \cite[p.5]{Fu18}, it was suggested that a failure can occur due to the interplay between the actor and critic updates.
+The actor-critic double DQN and DDPG suffer from overestimation.
+In \cite[p.5]{4}, it was suggested that a failure can occur due to the interplay between the actor and critic updates.
 Overestimation occurs when the policy is poor, {\it ``and the policy will become poor if the value estimate itself is inaccurate''}.
-In \cite{Fu18}, authors suggested using a pair of critics ($Q_{\theta_1}$, $Q_{\theta_2}$), and taking the minimum value between them to limit overestimation.
-It was originally supposed that there would also be $2$ actors ($\pi_1$, $\pi_2$) with cross updating: $Q_{\theta_1}$ with $\pi_2$, , $Q_{\theta_2}$ with $\pi_1$ (where $\pi_i$ is optimized with respect $Q_{\theta_i}$).
+In \cite{4}, the authors suggested using a pair of critics ($Q_{\theta_1}$, $Q_{\theta_2}$), and taking the minimum value between them to limit overestimation.
+It was originally supposed that there would also be $2$ actors ($\pi_1$, $\pi_2$) with cross updating: $Q_{\theta_1}$ with $\pi_2$, $Q_{\theta_2}$ with $\pi_1$ (where $\pi_i$ is optimized with respect to $Q_{\theta_i}$).

-~\\ By \cite{Fu18}, due to the computational costs, the single actor can be used.
-This reduction in the number of actors does not cause an additional bias.
-The method of two critic outperforms many other algorithms including {\it DDPG}.
+~\\ According to \cite{4}, due to the required computational costs, a single actor can be used.
+This restriction in the number of actors does not cause an additional bias.
+The method with two critics outperforms many other algorithms including DDPG.